ashmanq/ReactFilmReleases/README.md

 # React Film Releases
 A React app that lists film releases using the React component architecture.

+The structure off the app was first planned out (refer to planning folder) to split out the requirements into components.
+This was then used to implement the app using the React framework.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).